olivia-mauger/tutorials/docs/source/arrays.rst

 ``copy``
 ^^^^^^^^

 The ``Array`` class has a useful keyword called ``copy``, which *completely* copies the contents of one array into another array.
 This is called a **deep copy**.
-In addition to arrays, the ``copy`` keyword can be used with any object in order to create a deep copy of the object, including all of its members. ``copy`` will be discussed in more detail in the "Classes" tutorial.
+In addition to arrays, the ``copy`` keyword can be used with any object in order to create a deep copy of the object, including all of its members. ``copy`` will be discussed in more detail in the :ref:`Properties of Classes and Objects<Properties of Classes and Objects>` tutorial.

 Using the example from the ``default`` section above, where ``a`` is a ``String`` array with size 5, let’s examine how ``copy`` works.